abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-12-15-Largest-Rectangle-In-Histogram.md

 <img src="https://github.com/alivcor/lightforest/raw/master/largest1.png"/>

 Lets start by thinking of a brute force, naive solution.
-Pick two bars and find the maxArea between them and compare that to your global maxArea.
-To do that, you'll need to find the bar that "restricts" the height of the forming rectangle to its own height - i.e; the bar with the minimu height between two bars.
+Pick two bars and find the `maxArea` between them and compare that to your global `maxArea`.
+To do that, you'll need to find the bar that "restricts" the height of the forming rectangle to its own height - i.e; the bar with the minimum height between two bars.

 For instance, between bars at positions `2` and `5`, the bar at position `4` decides the height of the largest possible rectangle, which is of height `2`.

 <img src="https://github.com/alivcor/lightforest/raw/master/largest1_1.png"/>

-The brute-force will thus require two pointers, or two loops, and another loop to find the bar with the minimum height.
+The brute-force solution thus requires two pointers, or two loops, and another loop to find the bar with the minimum height.
 This gives us a complexity of $O(n^3)$

 But we could do better.
 When we move our right pointer from position `4` to `5`, we already know that the bar with minimum height is `2`.
 So when we move the right pointer to `5`, all we have to do is compare `2` with `3`.
 This reduces our complexity to $O(n^2)$